Ghost bat: Range decline

 The ghost bat was once widely distributed throughout Australia, and became restricted to a sparser population across northern regions.
-The species was recorded three more times in the twenty years that followed its discovery, two at Alice Springs and one in the Pilbrara.
-Attempts to survey the distribution range began in 1961, when its earlier status as a relict and rare species was revised to indicate it was more widespread and disappearing in regions where it was known within living memory; Hedley Finlayson interviewed Pitjanjarra elders (Anangu people) who knew of the species in the Musgrave, Mann and Tomkinson Ranges and not seen for forty years.
+The species was recorded three more times in the twenty years that followed its discovery, two at Alice Springs and one in the Pilbara.
+Attempts to survey the distribution range began in 1961, when its earlier status as a relict and rare species was revised to indicate it was more widespread and disappearing in regions where it was known within living memory; Hedley Finlayson interviewed Pitjanjarra elders (Anangu people) who knew of the species in the Musgrave, Mann and Tomkinson Ranges where it had not been seen for forty years.

 The species had been observed across the central regions of Australia, and the desiccated remains have been found on cave floors in the Flinders Ranges.
 The skeletons have also been recorded in caves of the coast in the southwest of Australia.
 The range is now limited to regions near the coast and north of the Tropic of Capricorn.

 Researchers have noted the lack evidence for the species in former range, and the contraction to the north both before and after European settlement has been investigated.
 There are isolated congregations of bats in specified maternity sites in which the alleles expressed by the females are distinguishable; this implies that the separation of such populations extends through evolutionary time.
 This scattering into small sets of populations greatly raises the threat of extinction to the species.

 It is estimated that several thousand ghost bats remain in existence today.
 Declines in population are expected to be reversed in part because of increased survival rates, not because of immigration from other isolated areas.
 There are very few national parks that strive to protect the species at this time.
 The decline has been correlated to the increasing range of the amphibian species Rhinella marina (Bufo marinus), known locally as the cane toad.
 Investigations of recorded sites found the bat absent when the toad reached their local habitat, combined with the evidence of occasional consumption and—in one example—found in the throat of a deceased bat, the advance of the cane toad is strongly implicated as the cause of their rapid decline.